 GET A FREE PRICE QUOTE

-The standout of the 2014 model year updates is the new dual-clutch transmission.
-Apart from remedying the problems of the S Tronic automatic that preceded it, the new dual-clutch vaults the R8 into cahoots with the best in the world.
+The best change for 2014 is the replacement of the previous S Tronic transmission with a new dual-clutch unit.
+No longer balky and uncooperative, the R8's dual-clutch is now the preferred gearbox--unless you really want to row your own gears.
 Nearly sentient in its prediction of downshifts and its steady, rapid upshifts, even skipping gears to respond directly to multiple downshift requests, the new gearbox is now a must-have for all but the purists.
 For the purists, there's still a six-speed manual.